crispab/codekvast/README.md

     gradle :product:agent:codekvast-daemon:run

 This will launch **codekvast-daemon**, that will process output from all collectors.
-The agent will try to upload the data to http://localhost:8090, which is the default URL for the **codekvast-server**.
+The daemon will try to upload the data to http://localhost:8090, which is the default URL for the **codekvast-server**.
 Terminate with `Ctrl-C`.